savannahm4215/savannahm4215.github.io/_posts/2018-09-21-weekly-reflection-01.md

 <li>CSS stands for Cascading Style Sheet</li>

-<p>Based on my experience in Computer Science class, I say that the most difficult part about it so far is doing things the way the computer is made to understand.
-By that I mean, the computer is senstive meaning that it might not follow an action given because you added a space to a place that a space wasn't needed or you might've placed a file in an incorrect folder.</p>
+<small>Based on my experience in Computer Science class, I say that the most difficult part about it so far is doing things the way the computer is made to understand.
+By that I mean, the computer is senstive meaning that it might not follow an action given because you added a space to a place that a space wasn't needed or you might've placed a file in an incorrect folder.</small>